AndyLinNZ/dsc-2048/Part1.md

 // Add this to your code
 bool canMoveLeft() {
   for (int r = 0; r < row; r++) {
-    // Careful c shouldn't start at 0 for (int c = 1; c < column; c++) {
+    // Careful: c shouldn't start at 0 for (int c = 1; c < column; c++) {
       if (canMerge(gameBoard[r][c], gameBoard[r][c - 1])) {
         return true;